PierreLesturgie/pipeline-simulation-RAD/README.md

 Five files are needed, they should be present in the same folder.
 The demographic model is specified in the file *.par*.

 #### To perform the simulations:
 1. **Execute** *lancia_6_job.sh*.
 This splits the job in different nodes of a computer cluster.
-Each job corresponds to an independent chromosome of the size specified in the *.par* file).
+Each job corresponds to an independent chromosome of the size specified in the *.par* file.
 2. After the simulations has finished and that the full sequence has been written, **execute** *crea_fasta_finali.sh*.
 This merges all files to create the final *N* files, each containing one haploid sequence (*.fasta*).

 **NOTE:** in the *simula_whole_genome_arp_optimised_spezza.r* you need to specify the length of the sequence to be obtained (which needs to correspond to the *.par* file).